-There have been no recorded shark attacks in St Lucia.
+I was super excited to discover that there have been no recorded shark attacks in St Lucia ever!

 In 2021, there was an attack on a woman near St Kitts & Nevis which led to the government of St Lucia to release a statement asking people to be vigilant for sharks.

 💡St Kitts & Nevis sits in the northern Caribbean 426km (265 miles) away from St Lucia.